muazsh/ContainerQueryLibrary/README.md

 	  // Output: {11,2,3,5,6}
   ```
-  	*  Minimum c++ standard: c++17.
+  	*  Minimum Standard: C++17.
 	*  Complexity: O(n.log(n)).
-  	*  A lazy version `DistinctLazy` of this query is included, and it needs microsoft compiler with at least c++17.
+  	*  A lazy version `DistinctLazy` of this query is included, and it requires microsoft compiler with of least C++17.

 * OrderBy:
-	*  It sorts std::vector and std::list containers of any type based on an ordering function.
+	*  Sorts std::vector and std::list containers of any type based on an ordering function.
 	*  Usage:
   ```
 	  struct MyStruct{ int x,y; };